 Do you abide with Christ?
 Have you made your home together?
 Do you walk and talk together throughout the day?
 Does He have your attention, or is your attention pulled every which way?

 Technology is designed to attract and hold our attention, even designed to be addictive.
 Work, children – they aren’t only distracting, they are demanding.
 They want attention now and want attention continually.
 What are we to do?

 We need to invite Jesus into each moment, each relationship, and each task.
 We’re to do all things for His glory, then He gets the attention.
 We speak to each person with His love, so He’s getting the attention, or intention of your moments, your tasks, your words, and your life.

-People sometimes say that God had to give them a sickness or get them in a car accident or some other disaster to get their attention.
+People sometimes say that God had to give them a sickness or some other disaster to get their attention.
 No, God doesn’t plan evil for your life!
 God’s plans for you are good.
 But He uses all things.
-He will snatch an opportunity and turn it around for your good.
+He will use an opportunity and turn it around for your good.
 That’s what He’s doing in those cases.
-Maybe you let your attention wander.
-It wasn’t His plan that you get in trouble.
 His plan is to be with you, to talk with you, to share His love with you.